 Why do I have to pay for UNCP's health insurance?

 UNCP is located in a rural area where health care providers are not used to receiving international insurance.
 In the past, students with international insurance have been forced to pay very large bills out of pocket when their insurance was not accepted for a medical procedure.
 As a result, UNCP requires international students to purchase Student Blue insurance in order to save them from economic hardship due to unpaid medical bills while they are studying abroad.

 What do I need to give Global Engagement?

 All departing students should fill out a Departure Form and Exit Survey, which can be found on the Forms page.

 Departing exchange students should also fill out a transcript request form.
 (See below.)

 How do I get a transcript for my home university?

 UNCP will provide one free copy of your transcript to your home university at the end of your program.

-Fill out a transcript request form and send bring it to International Programs during the last month you are here.
+Fill out a transcript request form and send bring it to Global Engagement during the last month you are here.
 (Use the pre-filled form attached below and fill in all of the highlighted sections.)